PatrickEMcLean/workingpico/content/2013/redesign.md

 # Towards a New Philosophy of Web Publishing

+How I have come to hate The Web but love my new website

+I realized I didn't just hate my website I hated the Web.

 I started to call this post, "Website Redesign" but that title is far to innocuous for what I'm up to.
 Sure, I've retooled the website, but I've also retooled the way I *work* and the way I think about *the web*.
 And with the web, my thoughts are pretty simple.
 I've come to hate it.

 ## Constructively Dissatisfied